mikeroswell/threatRF/README.md

 # large files and git lfs
 This is the first time I used `git lfs` to handle large files in the repo.
-The files tracked by lfs are most likely handled dysfunctionally you clone this repo and have not installed `git lfs`.
+The files tracked by lfs are most likely handled dysfunctionally if you clone this repo and have not installed `git lfs`.
 For more information on `git lfs`, see [here](https://git-lfs.github.com/).